Genevieve Rumore, RN, BSN

 Our Son, Jeffrey Grossman, a Philadelphia Lawyer, passed away May 2013.
 (Giant Cell Myocarditis).
 I am honored to be a Board Member of the Myocarditis Foundation.
 May 2013, tragedy hit our family.
 Our Son, 46 years old, was taken from us due to Giant Cell Myocarditis.
 I realize the CRITICAL importance of “Raising Awareness” to the General Public, as well as Medical Professionals.

-Credentials: Francine Andrea is the Vice-President of Enrollment Management, Student Affairs and Chief Compliance Officer for Felician University.
+Credentials: Francine Andrea was Vice-President of Enrollment Management, Student Affairs and Chief Compliance Officer for a large university.
 She is a close friend of a myocarditis survivor and heart transplant recipient.

 I have been a follower of the Myocarditis Foundation and supporter of its efforts for many years now.
 I look forward to working with the Foundation to raise awareness and generate funds for research to put an end to myocarditis as we know it today.

 Credentials: Giustina Schiano is the mother of an adult victim of Viral Myocarditis

 I attended the Family Support Meeting in 2016, just a few months after I learned what took my child from me.
 I observed the outpouring of support to the families from the Myocarditis Foundation.
 I joined the Foundation so as to help support other family members who have been affected by this devastating disease.

 Michael A. Linn